hiveot/hub.capnp/core/mosquittomgr/README.md

 No manual setup is required other than that mosquitto is installed.

-### Topic Structure

-The MQTT topic structure is as follows:
->  things/{publisherID}/{thingID}/td|event|action

-{publisherID} is the ID of the publishing device.
-In case of plugins it is the plugin instance ID.
-In case of IoT devices it is the ThingID of the IoT Device.
-The publisher ID is used to ensure a unique topic for all Things.

 ### Authentication

-Mosquitto is configured with certificate based authentication for plugins, for Thing devices, and for administrators.
-Other consumers authenticate with a login ID and password.
+Mosquitto is configured with support for two types of authentication:

+1. Client certificate authentication for plugins, for Thing devices, and for administrators
+2. Username/password authentication for consumers

 Certificate based authentication is very simple.
 If the client has a valid certificate it can connect to the message bus.
-Without it, it needs a login ID and password.

 This plugin doesn't care how the certificate was issued, just that it is verified by the Certificate Authority.
-See [IoT Provisioning](https://github.com/wostzone/idprov-standard) on how devices can obtain a certificate.
-The plugin certificate is created on hub startup and available to plugins only.
+The certificate bundle for CA, hub and plugin client certificate is created on hub startup.

+The Hub's 'cmd/gencert' commandline utility generates the CA, Hub and Plugin certificates and can be used to generate client certificates for consumers.
+The idprov service automates certificate generation for IoT devices using out of band secrets.
+See [IoT Provisioning](https://github.com/wostzone/idprov-standard) for more information.

+Username/password authentication is configured to use the included 'mosqauth' plugin for mosquitto.
+This plugin uses the hub's auth package for verify the password with the stored hash.
+The password store can be updated with the 'auth' commandline utility.
 The administrator issues username and password to consumers.
-The administrator uses the admin interface to this plugin to add and remove users.
-This plugin also includes a CLI (commandline interface) to administer users.

-The Hub's 'cmd/gencert' package generates a commandline utility to generate the CA, Hub and Plugin certificates.
+Currently the administrator will have to use the 'auth' utility to manage passwords.
+A password service will be added in the future to support a web interface for administrators and users to change their own password.
+The password will also be valid for other supporting services such as the client dashboard.

 ### Authorization

-Mosquitto is configured to use a plugin for authorization with ACL on topic access.
-The actual authorization is handled by the authorization plugin.
-It authorizes access to Thing topics based on a client's role in the same group as the Thing.

-Hub authorization is described in the [Hub authorization document](https://github.com/wostzone/docs/authorization.md) and is independent from Mosquitto's concept of authorization.
+Mosquitto is configured to use the mosqauth plugin for authorization with ACLs on topic access.
+Hub authorization is described in the [Hub authorization document](https://github.com/wostzone/docs/authorization.md) and configures Mosquitto's authorization.

-The 'mosqplug' sub package installs a mosquitto plugin to integrate with the Hub's authorization.
+The hub authorization uses group roles.
+Consumers in a group can access IoT devices in the same group depending on their role in that group.

 ## Installation

-This protocol binding produces two binaries.
-The mosquitto authorization plugin 'mosqauth.so', and the mosquitto protocol binding named 'mosquitto-pb'.
+This plugin produces two binaries.
+The mosquitto authorization plugin 'mosqauth.so', and the mosquitto manager plugin named 'mosquittomgr'.

 See the WoST hub for plugin installation instructions.
-'make install' install the plugin in the ~/bin/wost/bin folder.
+'make install' install the plugin binary in the ~/bin/wost/bin folder and the configuration files in ~/bin/wost/config.

-This plugin is started by the hub if the hub.conf file includes it in its plugins section.
+This plugin is started by the hub.
+It requires that the plugin is included in the wost.yaml configuration which is the default.

 ### System Requirements